Communicable diseases, such as chicken pox, head lice, impetigo, and pink

 In the case of head lice, an information pamphlet is sent to every

 of head lice.
-It is parent's responsibility to treat and check your child for
+It is a parent's responsibility to treat and check their child for

 this condition.
 In the case of pink eye, impetigo, etc., children should be

 treated by a doctor and parents should obtain medical confirmation that

 attendance at school is not a health risk to others.

 Parents requesting that school staff administer medication must first

 complete and submit the "Authorization for the Administration of Prescribed Medication to Students" form at the office.
 Prescribed medications shall be administered

 only if the student cannot attend school without the provision of this

 Procedures to be followed: